 Most people lead boring, predictable lives, so they’re attracted to people who are exciting and a bit unpredictable.
 Bad boys are always a challenge.
 Nice guys are never a challenge.
 A bad boy is not passive.
 He doesn’t ask her permission to kiss her, he just does it.

 Fortunately, much of the nice guy versus bad boy dilemma can be attributed to things out of our control: science.
-According to Joe Quirk’s It’s Not You It’s Biology, women want one night stands with the hot, bad guys for their genes.
+According to Joe Quirk’s It’s Not You It’s Biology, ladies want one night stands with the hot, bad guys for their genes.

 In other words, women feed on emotion to feel alive (so the theory goes).
 Unfortunately, even though the emotion can be negative, oftentimes, she would rather choose this over someone who doesn’t make her feel anything.